 A tree pit is a space to the edge of the pavement that has been purpose made to accommodate a tree.
 It is usually situated in the verge area of the pavement, it will contain soil and often has hard edging.

 The easiest place to plant a street tree is into an existing empty tree pit or a grass verge.
-If there is a hard surface where you’d like to have a tree planted, your council MAY be willing to plant here.
+If there is a hard surface where you’d like to have a tree planted, your council may be willing to plant there.
 Some councils will create a new tree pit, but they may ask you for a contribution.

 Some locations may be unsuitable for a tree.
 This may be as a result of the proximity of underground services (cables/pipes), a nearby lamp-post or telephone pole, telecoms boxes, drop kerbs, pedestrian crossings, or pavements that are simply too narrow to fit a tree.